How to choose an international school in Singapore for young students?

 North London Collegiate School (NLCS)

 Opened in 2020, NLCS has established campuses in South Korea, Dubai, and Singapore.
-The school offers IB courses for all age groups from kindergarten to Grade 12, including the Primary Years Program (PYP), Middle Years Program (MYP), and the IB Diploma Program(IBDP).
+The school offers IB courses for all age groups from kindergarten to Grade 12, with a bespoke primary school curriculum with MYP and IBDP accreditation.

 10